-Critics of Turkey’s president across Europe tell of threats
+Across Europe, critics of Turkey’s president tell of death threats

 Turkish officials’ attempts to rally support for the referendum in other European countries caused widespread irritation in Germany.
 Several of their planned public events were canceled.
 Erdogan accused German officials of acting like Nazis, sniping that in turn prompted Chancellor Angela Merkel to publicly condemn his comment.

 Tensions also flared In the Netherlands when the Dutch government blocked two Turkish ministers last month from addressing political rallies.
-Turks who gathered outside the country’s consulate in Rotterdam briefly clashed with police after Turkey’s family affairs minister was prevented from entering the building and escorted back to the Germany border.
+Turks in Rotterdam briefly clashed with police after the country’s family affairs minister was prevented from entering the consulate and then escorted to the German border.

-Similar scenarios have played out elsewhere in Europe, where Gulen’s supporters allege that members of Erdogan’s AKP Party are involved in whipping up the threatening atmosphere among Turkish immigrants.
+Similar scenarios have played out elsewhere in Europe, where Gulen’s supporters allege that members of Erdogan’s AKP Party are creating a menacing atmosphere.

 In Denmark, more than 500 children have left 14 schools that the Turkish government singled out as being closely related to Gulen.
-Some parents said they received anonymous calls saying they would be arrested in Turkey or have their passports canceled if they didn’t take their kids out of the schools.
+Some parents said they received anonymous calls saying they would be arrested in Turkey or have their passports canceled if they didn’t withdraw their children from the schools.

-In Germany, where the movement operates dozens of schools, educational centers and youth clubs, many families also have pulled out.

-A senior Austrian lawmaker presented documents last month purporting to show a Turkish global surveillance network aimed at undermining organizations loyal to Gulen.
+An Austrian lawmaker presented documents last month purporting to show a Turkish global surveillance network aimed at undermining organizations loyal to Gulen.
 Germany’s Interior Ministry said last week that prosecutors are investigating 20 people suspected of spying for Turkey in Germany on people thought to be Gulen supporters.

 Several calls and emails for comment on these allegations by the Union of European Turkish Democrats, which is close to Erdogan’s AKP, went unanswered.